-Control of the University of Maryland is vested in a Board of nine Regents, appointed by the Governor and confirmed by the Senate for terms of nine years each.
+Control of the University of Maryland is vested in a Board of nine Regents, Control of the University of Maryland is vested in a Board of nine Regents, appointed by the Governor and confirmed by the Senate for terms of nine years each.
 The general administration of the University is vested in the President.
-The University Council is an advisory body, composed of the President, the Assistant to the President, the Director of the Agricultural Experiment Station, the Director of the Extension Service, and the Deans.
-The University Council acts upon all matters having relation to the University as a whole, or to co-operate work between the constituent groups.
-Each school has its own Faculty Council, composed of the Dean and members of its faculty; each Faculty Council controls the internal affairs of the group it represents.
+The University Council is an advisory body, composed of the President, the Vice-President, the Director of the Agricultural Experiment Station, the Director of the Extension Service, and the Deans.
+The University Council acts upon all matters having relation to the University as a whole, or to cooperate work between the constituent groups.
+Each school has its own Faculty Council, composed of the Dean and members of its faculty; each Faculty Council controls the internal affairs of the group it represents cil controls the internal affairs of the group it represents.